oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Summary

-In order to provide traffic control of a network, we need to define boundaries for incoming and outgoing traffic.
+In order to provide traffic control for a network, we need to define boundaries for incoming and outgoing traffic.
 This goal is achieved by defining inbound and outbound traffic (as defined in [Features/Network_QoS#Detailed_Description Network QoS](Features/Network_QoS#Detailed_Description_Network_QoS)) for an abstract network entity.

 #### Owner